PromethiumL/JustChord/README.md

 $ python3 main.py
 ```

 - Two widgets: staff and chords are on the left and right by default.
-Drag them to whereever you want.
+Drag them to wherever you want.

 - **Right click** on each widget for more options, color, font, midi device selection etc.